sudheerj/javascript-interview-questions/README.md

 313. ### What are raw strings

-      ES6 provides raw strings feature using `String.raw()` method which is used to get the raw string form of template strings.
+      ES6 provides a raw strings feature using the `String.raw()` method which is used to get the raw string form of template strings.
 This feature allows you to access the raw strings as they were entered, without processing escape sequences.
 For example, the usage would be as below,

       ```javascript
       var calculationString = String.raw `The sum of numbers is \n${1+2+3+4}!`;